The entire book appears at this link with chapters added after appearing online:

 alike are simply extras in the Carnival tableau, like it or nuts.

 Therefore, take Carnival for what it is worth, not much at this point.

 Sanity is regaining strength with each passing hour .

 The Krewe of Krowd Kontrol, therefore, continues Downtown on

 its modern not yet fully appreciated mission.
 It roars down the

 Then, the related Krewe of Sanitation, consisting of giant

 street sweeper machines and sanitation workers supported by

-guarded Orleans Parish prisoners, sweep aside the mounds of
+guarded Orleans Parish prisoners, sweep aside the mounds of trash.

 Street sweepers wash St. Charles Avenue of all previous sins